Rubisks/cit-352-final/README.md

         sudo npm install -g create-react-app

-# (2) create your web server folders and derectorys
+# (2) Create your web server folders and the Website

 ## Create a web application directory this directory will hold the code and the express files needed for the web application